Gautam-Rajeev/doc_qa/README.md

 python app.py
 ```

-This enaables to use two APIS :
+This enables one to use two APIS :

 ```
 curl -X POST http://localhost:5000/add_docs \